sandipransing/rails_tiny_mce/README.md

 **responds_to_parent** http://responds-to-parent.googlecode.com/svn/trunk
 **will_paginate** git://github.com/mislav/will_paginate.git

-4. In your layout:
+4. In your layout
     <%= javascript_include_tag :defaults %>
     <%= javascript_include_tiny_mce_if_used %>
     <%= tiny_mce if using_tiny_mce? %>

-5. In your controller:
+5. In your controller

     uses_tiny_mce(:options => AppConfig.default_mce_options, :only => [:new, :edit])